johnosbb/Artificial-intelligence/IOT/preventative_maintenance/markdown/embeddedAI.md

 *Figure 3: Sequential Model*

-in the model shown above data is fed from the input to each of the 32 input neurons.
+In the model shown above data is fed from the input to each of the 32 input neurons.
 The neurons are connected through channels, with each channel assigned a numerical value known as a weight.
 The inputs are multiplied by the corresponding weight and their sum is sent as input to the neurons in the hidden layer.

 Each of the neurons in the hidden layer is associated with a numerical value called the bias, which is added to the input sum.
 This value is then passed to a threshold function called the activation function.
 The activation function determines if a neuron will get activated or not.